Arrive in Lima, the capital and largest city in Peru with 10 million people.

 Yes, on this trip up to 40 service hours awarded to students who successfully complete their service.
 Please refer to our Community Service Hour Awards webpage for more information on how service hours are awarded.

-Students will be working on a kitchen improvement project, a continuation from last year’s project.
+Students will be continuing work on a clean water project in the Sacred Valley.
+This project has been in process for over 4 years, and hopes to bring potable water to over 450 families when finished.
 Rustic Pathways works with local community leaders and organizations to identify and prioritize the needs of each community.

 Students need to bring a sleeping bag.